NikosMavrakis/nikosmavrakis.github.io/index.md

 # About me

-I am a robotics researcher with a passion for space
+I am a robotics researcher with a passion for robotics and space exploration.
+My research interest lie in robotic grasping and manipulation